hablapps/pairstrading/PostPairsTrading.md

 Now that we have selected a pair of cointegrated indices and understand how to calculate their relationships, let's see how we can create a real-time pair trading scenario.

-To do this, we need to focus on the Real Time Pair Trading Subscriber (RPT).
+To do this, we need to focus on the Real-Time Pair Trading Subscriber (RPT).
 As can be seen in the diagram, this component receives 3 inputs.

 Let's start with the easy part: first, we receive which pair of indexes we have chosen in the previous step (this step, in our case, is done AD-HOC since, as we mentioned, we have chosen these two indices not only because of their cointegration but also because they are indices whose tick data is public).

 The next step is to receive the data for this pair of indices.
 For this, we need to subscribe to the tickerplant using the tick architecture function `.u.sub`.
-In this function, we need to specify which table and which symbols (indexes in our case) we want to subscribe to.
+Here, we need to specify which table and which symbols (indexes in our case) we want to subscribe to.
 This information needs to be passed through the connection to the tickerplant.

-> 💡 `.z.x` in the KDB+/q language is an environment variable that stores the command-line arguments passed to a q script.
+> 💡 `.z.x` in the KDB+/Q language is an environment variable that stores the command-line arguments passed to a q script.

 ```q
 (hopen `$":",.z.x 0)"(.u.sub[`quote;`SP500`NASDAQ100])"
 ```

-> 💻 Basically, what `.u.sub` does is pass the information about our process to the tickerplant and add it to its registers.
+> 💻 Basically, what `.u.sub` does is transfer the information about our process to the tickerplant and add it to its registers.
 By using `.u.sub`, we inform the tickerplant of our subscription interest, enabling us to receive real-time updates for the specified indices.

 Additionally, we will connect to the HDB (as shown in the ADF testing) to calculate the alpha (`alpha_lr`) and beta (`beta_lr`) of the linear regression.

-We would then only need two things, firstly to see how the tickerplant sends (or receives) this data, and secondly to calculate the spread given the data and then publish it again so that the Dashboard can read and plot it.
+We would then only need two things, first to see how the tickerplant sends (or receives) this data, and second to calculate the spread given the data and then publish it again so that the Dashboard can read and plot it.
 Let's see that we can really do all this in one line of code in a very simple way.

 The first thing we need to know is how tickerplant sends the data.
 What it does is to send a call to an `upd` function (that we must have declared in our process) with two arguments, the first one is the name of the table to which the incoming data belongs as the second argument.
 Then the first thing to do is to declare an `upd` function.
 What this function should do is to publish in a table (`spread`) the spreads of the linear regression.
 For this we will use the `u.pub` function of the tick architecture.